 For the self-employed, full Universal Credit at a rate equivalent to statutory sick pay and the next tax self assessment payments will be deferred until the start of next year.

-Those with a self-assessment tax return for 2019, with trading profits up to £50,000 a year whose work is affected by the pandemic, will be eligible to have 80% of their monthly wages (calculated using average monthly profits over last three financial years) covered by the government up to £2,500 per month.
-Anyone who missed the filing deadline has four weeks from now to get it done and still qualify.
+Those with a self-assessment tax return for 2019, with trading profits up to £50,000 a year whose work is affected by the pandemic, will be eligible for the Self-employment Income Support Scheme, to have 80% of their monthly wages (calculated using average monthly profits over last three financial years) covered by the government up to £2,500 per month.

 Unlike the employee scheme, the self-employed can continue to work as they receive support.
-The money, backdated to March, will arrive directly into people’s banks accounts from HMRC, but not until June.
+The money, backdated to March, will arrive directly into people’s bank accounts from HMRC, but not until June.
 The grants will be taxable, and will need to be declared on tax returns by January 2022.
 Company owners who pay themselves a dividend are not covered.
+Further updates and resources can be found here and here.

 Business rates holiday for retail, hospitality and leisure businesses in England for the 2020 to 2021 tax year.
 Businesses that received the retail discount in the 2019 to 2020 tax year will be rebilled by their local authority as soon as possible.
 In addition, a £25,000 grant will be provided to retail, hospitality and leisure businesses operating from smaller premises, with a rateable value between £15,000 and £51,000.